Hisense Unveils AI-Powered U7Q Mini-LED TV with Native 144Hz Gaming, Built-in Subwoofer - The Tribune

-New Delhi [India], June 18: Hisense, a leader in consumer electronics and home appliances, today announced the launch of its U7Q Mini-LED TV in India.
-Available in five premium sizes - 55", 65", 75", 85", and 100" - the U7Q is the perfect fusion of cutting-edge display technology and intelligent AI processing, delivering an unparalleled viewing experience to consumers.
+New Delhi, Delhi, India (NewsVoir) Hisense, a leader in consumer electronics and home appliances, today announced the launch of its U7Q Mini-LED TV in India.
+Available in five premium sizes – 55", 65", 75", 85", and 100" – the U7Q is the perfect fusion of cutting-edge display technology and intelligent AI processing, delivering an unparalleled viewing experience to consumers.

 At the heart of this premium television lineup is the Hi-View AI Engine, an intelligent processing powerhouse that optimizes picture quality, audio performance, and energy consumption in real-time.
 Furthermore, the flagship 100" model features the enhanced Hi-View AI Engine Pro, delivering AI-mastered picture perfection for the ultimate home cinema experience.